cacct

 password: supersecretpassword

-The above configuration assumes that the target cluster has slurm-0
+The above configuration assumes that the target cluster has slurm-0 as its cluster

 ID, as configured in the CEEMS API server configuration.

-By default, the CEEMS API server expects the username in the X-Grafana-User
+By default, the CEEMS API server expects the username in the X-Grafana-User header,

-sets the value for this header with the username making the request.
+so cacct sets the value for this header with the username making the request.

-section contains the HTTP client configuration for the CEEMS API
+Finally, the web section contains the HTTP client configuration for the CEEMS API

 server.
 In this example, the CEEMS API server is reachable at host ceems-api-server

-, and basic authentication is configured.
+on port 9020, and basic authentication is configured.

-can pull time series data from the TSDB server for the requested compute units.
+cacct can pull time series data from the TSDB server for the requested compute units.

-This is possible only when the tsdb
+This is possible only when the tsdb section is configured.
+A sample configuration file

 including both CEEMS API server and TSDB server configurations is shown below: